A British F-35B aircraft has made its first visit to RAF Valley.

 The RAF and Royal Navy pilots from 207 Squadron will return from the training and reform as 617 Squadron, the Dambusters.

-After returning to the UK, 617 Squadron will be based at RAF Marham in Norfolk.
+The squadron will be based at RAF Marham in Norfolk.

 The jet measures 15.6 metres (51.2ft) in overall length, has a wingspan of 10.7 metres (35ft) and a height of 4.36 metres (14.3ft).